List of The Disastrous Life of Saiki K. characters: PK Academy

 Saiki's class representative is an overly hot-blooded, energetic, passionate student who enjoys sports and is constantly trying to get other people motivated.
 He has bright red hair and typically wears a nasal strip.
 According to Saiki, as hard as he is on others, he is even harder on himself.
 Due to his nature, he is well-trusted by his classmates.
 A running gag is that whenever he trips his shorts drop and his butt is exposed.

-He is named after (パイロキネシス), which is a Japanese wasei-eigo term for pyrokinesis.
+He is named after (パイロキネシス), which is a Japanese gairaigo term for pyrokinesis.